Sino-African relations: Party-to-party relations

-Economic issues
+Economic relations

 China's economic interests in Africa have dramatically increased since the 1990s.
 In 1980, the total Sino-African trade volume amounted to US$1 billion.
 In 1999, it was US$6.5 billion and US$10 billion in 2000.
 By 2005, the total Sino-African trade volume had reached US$39.7 billion before jumping to US$55 billion in 2006, making China the second-largest trading partner of Africa after the United States, which had US$91 billion in trade with African nations.
 The PRC also passed its traditional African economic partner and former colonial power, France, which had trade worth US$47 billion.
 In 2010, trade between Africa and China was valued at US$114 billion and US$166.3 billion in 2011.
-In the first ten months of 2012, it was US$163.9 billion.
+By 2022, total trade grew to US$282 billion.
+China has been Africa's largest trading partner since 2009 when it surpassed the United States, and continues to be by far its largest trading partner as of 2022.
+As of 2024, Africa makes up less than 5% of China's global trade.

+During the year 2011, trade between Africa and China increased 33% from the previous year to US$166 billion.
+This included Chinese imports from Africa equaling US$93 billion, consisting largely of mineral ores, petroleum, and agricultural products, and Chinese exports to Africa totaling US$93 billion, consisting largely of manufactured goods.
+Trade between the regions also increased further by over 22% year-over-year to US$80.5 billion in the first five months of the year 2012.
+Imports from Africa were up 25.5% to $49.6 billion during these first five months of 2012 and exports of Chinese-made products, such as machinery, electrical and consumer goods and clothing/footwear increased 17.5% to reach $30.9 billion.

+As China began a new town construction boom around 2010, the Chinese government and state-owned enterprises began developing new towns with African governments, including Angola, South Africa, Congo, Ethiopia, and Rwanda.
+Angola's Quilamba city (developed by CITIC Group) is the largest development of this kind.